socdyn/sdl-site/flask_app/content/greeting.md

 We are supported by grants from the [National Science Foundation]() and the [MINERVA Initiative]().

-The SDL Director is [Michael Macy](), Goldwin Smith Professor of Arts and Sciences at Cornell University, with a joint appointment in the [Department of Sociology]() and the [Department of Information Science](_.
+The SDL Director is [Michael Macy](), Goldwin Smith Professor of Arts and Sciences at Cornell University, with a joint appointment in the [Department of Sociology]() and the [Department of Information Science]().

 The Assistant Director is [Chris Cameron](), a PhD candidate at Cornell.